STAFF

 Rav Albert Katz

 Rav Albert is originally from Houston, Tx.
 After graduating high school from Robert M. Beren Academy, he learned in Yeshivat Orayta for 2 years.
 Following Orayta, he officially made Aliyah and joined hesder (a program that is a joint service of army and Yeshiva) in Yeshivat Otniel.
 He has a B. Ed from Herzog college and an MSW from Yeshiva University.
-He has been working in Yeshivat Torah V’Avodah as a Rebbe for 3 years.
+He worked in Yeshivat Torah V’Avodah as a Rebbe for 3 years and is now a key member of the Kollel.
 He is married to his wife Gabi, also originally from Houston.
 They have 2 beautiful children, Tzofia Techelet and Lev Daveed.

 Rav Yishai Abrams